 • Enter "https://www.wudsn.com/update/stable" in the "Work with" field and press ENTER.

-• Select the latest version of the feature "WUDSN IDE" for in and press the button "Next".
+• Select the latest version of the feature "WUDSN IDE" for in and press "Next".

 You don't need to install the "General Eclipse Enhancements" feature as it is already included in the "WUDSN IDE" feature".